 40. Furman University

 Furman University of Greenville, South Carolina is known for its beautiful lake and 750 acres of woods on campus.
-The buildings on campus are Georgian-style inspired architecture, with classic structural appearances that complement the natural setting on campus.
+The buildings on campus at Furman University are Georgian-style inspired architecture, with classic structural appearances that complement the natural setting on campus.

 39. University of Maryland